box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata-v2.md

 import ContentExplorer from "box-ui-elements/es/elements/content-explorer"

 // Fill with custom values of your metadata template
-// You can use this enpoint to get all needed values: https://developer.box.com/reference/get-metadata-templates-id-id-schema/ const metadataScopeAndKey = `${METADATA_TEMPLATE_SCOPE}.${METADATA_TEMPLATE_KEY}`;
+// You can use this endpoint to get all needed values: https://developer.box.com/reference/get-metadata-templates-id-id-schema/ const metadataScopeAndKey = `${METADATA_TEMPLATE_SCOPE}.${METADATA_TEMPLATE_KEY}`;
 const metadataFieldNamePrefix = `metadata.${metadataScopeAndKey}`;
 const folderID = "FOLDER_ID"

 const metadataQuery = {
-   // Check this enpoint for more details on query structure:
+   // Check this endpoint for more details on query structure:
    // https://developer.box.com/reference/post-metadata-queries-execute-read/
    from: metadataScopeAndKey,
    ancestor_folder_id: folderID,